-Gap Filler aims to temporarily activate vacant sites within Christchurch with creative projects for community benefit, to make for a more interesting, dynamic and vibrant city.
+Gap Filler is a creative urban regeneration initiative that temporarily activates vacant sites within Christchurch with cool and creative projects, to make for a more interesting and vibrant city.

-Dr Ryan Reynolds (chair), Lance Edmonds (treasurer), Andrew Just, Ciarán Fox, Lydia Baxendell, Martin Trusttum and Melissa Reimer.
+Dr Ryan Reynolds (chair), Lance Edmonds (treasurer), Andrew Just, Ciarán Fox, Lydia Baxendell (currently on maternity leave til 2015), Martin Trusttum and Melissa Reimer.

-The Gap Filler team: Coralie Winn – Gap Filler Co-Founder and Creative Director
+Coralie Winn – Gap Filler Co-Founder and Creative Director

 Trent Hiles – Lead Project Coordinator

 Hannah Airey – Administration and General Miscellaneous Tasks